JimGray9999/paylocity-bug-challenge/reports/ui_defects.md

 - Last Name and First Name headers are reversed
 ![Reversed Headers](../screenshots/defect_2.png)

-- When the application has timed out, no indication this occurs
+- When the application has timed out, no indication this has happened
-	- only when you try to attempt any action
+	- only when you try to attempt any action, and there's no response

 - At a breakpoint size of 972px wide, the display shows a line thru Net Pay
 ![Line Display](../screenshots/line_display.png)